hilmi-ica/DAC-Feed/README.md

 # DAC of Feed Pump using Multi-Stage NMPC

-This repository contains simulations for degradation-aware control (DAC) of the feed pump using the multi-stage NMPC algorithm, supporting our submission to the IEEE International Conference on Instrumentation, Control, and Automation (ICA).
+This repository contains simulations for degradation-aware control (DAC) of the feed pump using the multi-stage NMPC algorithm, supporting the paper presented at the IEEE International Conference on Instrumentation, Control, and Automation (ICA).

 ## Purpose